frederic-perez/AmE-dictionary/data/dictionary.md

 __uncontested shot__ _n_ (vs contested shot)
 __unconvinced__
 __uncorroborated__ _adj_ Unsupported by other evidence. _Syn_ unsubstantiated
-__uncouth__ _adj_ :five: Lacking refinement or cultivation or taste. _Syn_ rough-cut, vulgar, coarse, common _He was an uncouth fellow, ragged and dirty and unshaven._
+__uncouth__ _adj_ :six: /un-KOOTH/ Uncouth means “behaving in a rude way” or “not polite or socially acceptable.”
+Lacking refinement or cultivation or taste. _Syn_ rough-cut, vulgar, coarse, common _He was an uncouth fellow, ragged and dirty and unshaven._ _Stacy realized it would be uncouth to show up to the party without a gift, so she picked up a bottle of wine on the way._
 __uncrating__
 __unction__ _n_
 __unctuous__ _adj_ :four::dart: Seeming to be interested, friendly, or full of praise, but in a way that is unpleasant because it is not sincere.